-Sean is the 13 year old son of Olga and Bill Gerber.
+Sean is the 20-year-old son of Olga and Bill Gerber.
 He is a determined and spirited young man with two younger siblings.
-Sean’s episodes are triggered by excitement, temperature, fragrance and other unknown triggers at this time.
-Sean has the additional burden of wearing nose plugs and a face mask frequently to prevent an AHC episode brought on by pungent scents (fragrance) since this trigger causes full body paralysis that can last weeks.
-Although he was affected from birth, he was diagnosed with AHC when he was 1 year old.
+At this time, Sean’s episodes are triggered by excitement, temperature, fragrance, and other unknown triggers.
+Sean has the additional burden of wearing nose plugs and a face mask frequently to prevent an AHC episode brought on by pungent scents (fragrance) since this trigger causes full-body paralysis that can last days and up to weeks.
+Although he was affected from birth, he was diagnosed with AHC when he was one year old.

-Although Sean is not able to participate as fully as other children his age, he enjoys a variety of sports during the different seasons and is among his favorite things to do.
-He is an imaginative young boy who enjoys playing with figures, takes pleasure participating in crafts, dancing and storytelling.
-Sean also enjoys spending time on the computer playing games, watching cartoons, sports and other videos.
+Although Sean is not able to participate as fully as others do, he enjoys a variety of sports during the different seasons, which is among his favorite things to do.
+He is an imaginative young man who enjoys playing with figures, eating out, dancing, and singing.
+Sean also enjoys spending time on the computer and iPad.

-Sean loves to be with other children and has a fondness for dogs and animals but his face really lights up when he is near babies and is their gentle, giant teddy bear!
+Sean loves to be with people and is fond of dogs and animals, but his face lights up when he is near babies and is their gentle, giant teddy bear!

 Sean was born at 9lbs, 3oz, 21” at birth after a perfect pregnancy.
 The next day he was admitted to the NICU for a week because a nurse thought he had a seizure.
-He had many tests done during a week stay at the NICU and all tests came back proving he was fine.
-At about 3 months old, he had a major episode that mimicked a seizure.
-We were in and out the hospitals for days and weeks at a time for a year because he continued to have these spells.
-After many medications and tests ran, he was diagnosed with Alternating Hemiplegia of Childhood (AHC) by a 3rd opinion at Boston Children’s Hospital.
+He had many tests done during a week’s stay at the NICU, and all tests returned, proving he was fine.
+At about three months old, he had a major episode that mimicked a seizure.
+We were in and out of the hospitals for days and weeks at a time for a year because he continued to have these spells.
+After many medications and tests ran, he was diagnosed with Alternating Hemiplegia of Childhood (AHC) by a third opinion at Boston Children’s Hospital.
 Sean is one of the fortunate children of AHC to have been diagnosed after one year of being affected.
 The attacks vary with each person.
-An attack on my son will consist of one eye going side to side, both eyes going up and down at the same time, being paralyzed in one arm or a leg or both arm and leg and sometimes the episode will paralyze him from head to toe.
-When he has full body paralysis, he can sometimes communicate with his eyes.
+An attack on my son will consist of one eye going side to side, both eyes going up and down at the same time, being paralyzed in one arm or a leg or both arms and legs, and sometimes the episode will paralyze him from head to toe.
+When he has full-body paralysis, he can sometimes communicate with his eyes.
 That is how I know he is still mentally with me.
 When Sean was younger, after each attack, it would take him a day or two to get back to the milestones he had accomplished.
 He is currently delayed developmentally but strides to improve each day when he is not suffering from an episode.

 Sean is extremely social, very affectionate and exceptionally thoughtful.
-Sean can be stubborn but it is that determination that has made him exceed.
+Sean can be stubborn, but that determination has made him exceed.

-Sean enjoys being around other children very much.
-He has a few special friends that have specifically come to visit and play with Sean in his home.
-Due to the excitement of having his friends visit, Sean has always had an episode.
-We have not discontinued his friend’s visits because of the joy it brings him.
+Sean enjoys being around people very much.
+He has a few special friends.
+He used to have a couple of typical friends come to visit and play with Sean in his home.
+This no longer occurs since his friends are older.
+Due to the excitement of having his friends visit, Sean always had an episode.
+Sean always has episodes when he is excited.
+We throw a surprise party for him every year so that he is in an episode for one or two days instead of the entire week leading up to his birthday.
 Sean understands everything that is going on around him.
-He is able to converse but his speech is not always understood by persons not often around him.
-Sean still lacks judgment and is kept at an arms length.
-Sean has exhibited behavioral issues, mostly at school.
-This may be due to frustration.
-Sean believes he is affected with AHC because he is the first born.
-Sean despises AHC (who doesn’t) and wishes he was not the first born because his brother and sister are not affected.
-However, he is still a very loving child with a heart of gold, a contagious laugh and a smile full of sunshine.
+He can converse, but his speech is not always understood by people not often around him.
+Sean still lacks judgment and is kept at arm’s length.
+Sean has exhibited behavioral issues both at home and at school.
+This may be due to frustration and/or lack of being able to communicate.
+Sean believes he is affected by AHC because he is the firstborn.
+Sean despises AHC (who doesn’t) and wishes he was not the firstborn because his brother and sister are not affected.
+Sean now has the burden of dealing with occasional seizures.
+However, he is still a very loving child with a heart of gold, a contagious laugh, and a smile full of sunshine.